Recognizing The Stages Of Depression: What You Need To Know

 Traditionally, there has been a stigma surrounding mental health conversations, but thankfully the tide is turning in that regard.
 Whereas previous generations were expected to “just deal with it” and were culturally discouraged from talking about their mental health, today, people are growing more open to talking about these issues together.
 Because mental health conditions are losing this stigma, we now know that major depressive disorder is one of the most common mental health disorders among adults.
 20.1 million adults in the United States have experienced at least one depressive episode.

-Most people will experience bouts of sadness at different points in their lives, but the symptoms of depression are more than sadness.
+Most people will experience bouts of sadness at different points in their lives, but the symptoms of all types of depression are more than sadness.
 Depression affects people on a spectrum.
 Some experience intense depressive episodes regularly, some experience more mild forms like birthday depression or birthday blues.
 Regardless, living with any depression is not easy, but it is treatable.
 One of the first steps toward treatment is recognizing the depression types and the signs and symptoms of each.

 The following list includes several different types of depression, but it is by no means an exhaustive list or a diagnostic tool.
 This list is meant to be a starting place for you to familiarize yourself with the types of depression, which will help you recognize the signs of depression in your own life and the lives of your loved ones.
 After reviewing this list, if you believe you may be experiencing a form of depression, talk to a licensed professional to get a treatment plan that works for you.